Guillem96/pokemon-trade-spoofer/README.md

 API, then as usual, a window with a web interface (built with HTML, CSS and typescript) pops, so the user can easily interact with the Pokemon trade spoofer.

-Check the implementation under the [electron-frontend](electron-frontend) directory.
+Check the implementation under the [desktop-app](desktop-app) directory.

 ### Management API